the7ag/IntelliShelf/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:3001`
+5. The API will be available at `http://localhost:3001`

 ## API Documentation